KyleAMathews/react-spinkit/README.md

 ## Fades in spinners after one second
-According to [research by Jakob Nielsen](http://www.nngroup.com/articles/response-times-3-important-limits/), feedback after user operations isn't necessary for about a second so be default, react-spinkit will fade in your spinner at one second.
+According to [research by Jakob Nielsen](http://www.nngroup.com/articles/response-times-3-important-limits/), feedback after user operations isn't necessary for about a second so by default, react-spinkit will fade in your spinner at one second.
  You can disable spinner fade in by adding the `noFadeIn` prop e.g. `<Spinner spinnerName='three-bounce' noFadeIn />`